Islamic Thinkers Society

-The Islamic Thinkers Society (abbreviated ITS) is an Islamist group based in New York City that seeks the goal of restoring the Islamic Caliphate to create what it calls "an ideal Islamic society".
+The Islamic Thinkers Society (ITS) is an Islamist group based in New York City that seeks the goal of restoring the Islamic Caliphate to create what it calls "an ideal Islamic society".
 Its members are located mainly in Jackson Heights, Queens, New York City, United States.
 The ITS is an offshoot of Al-Muhajiroun, a pro Al-Qaeda British Islamic extremist group.

 According to Michael Kenney, a scholar of Islamist extremism at the University of Pittsburgh, by 2014 the group had "fallen apart".

 Platform

 The group states that it wishes to see a reversal of the Balfour Declaration, the Sykes-Picot Agreement and the San Remo conference.
 Its members allege that these agreements are part of 'Colonialist Designs' on the Islamic world, and they urge Muslims to consider them illegal, null and void.
 The group calls for an end to what it says are "Colonialist-Imposed Borders", "Colonialist-Imposed States", and "Colonialist-Imposed Rulers".
 Its members also show dislike for Jews, Christians, homosexuals and Shi'ites.

 ITS calls on Muslims to oppose the United States, Christianity and Western society and culture, especially homosexuality, which it sees as Western.
 ITS is also notable for its hostility to Shi'ites whom its members view as not true Muslims.